 Asbestos kills about 5000 workers each year.
 Few people realise that most buildings constructed before the turn of the millennium will have asbestos in their fabric.
 This is safe until it is disturbed by alterations, and if fibres are breathed into airwaves, they can lodge there for many years, causing irritation and eventually cancer.

 - Helps you comply with the Control of Asbestos Regulations 2012

 - Work towards compliance with UK Health and Safety legislation

 - Train online at your own pace with a full audio voiceover

 - Assured by RoSPA & Accredited by CPD & IATP

 - Certificate on successful completion

-Who is this online Asbestos Awareness Training course for?
+Who is this Online Asbestos Awareness Training for?

-This course is for anyone whose work may disturb the fabric of a building and expose them to asbestos.
+This asbestos awareness online is for anyone whose work may disturb the fabric of a building and expose them to asbestos.
 It should be given to all those involved with refurbishment, maintenance and associated trades or to those who supervise such employees.